zanaptak/TypedCssClasses/README.md

 let x = css.``display-1``
 ```

+It should work with any IDE that supports type providers.
+(Tested in Visual Studio Code with Ionide-fsharp extension on Windows and Linux, and in Visual Studio on Windows.)

 ## Configuration

-See the [configuration instructions](doc/configuration.md) for full details on configuration parameters to customize the behavior of the type provider.
+See the [configuration instructions](https://github.com/zanaptak/TypedCssClasses/blob/main/doc/configuration.md) for full details on configuration parameters to customize the behavior of the type provider.

 ## Notes